mr392/DRMR_Team8/definitions.md

 The default development branch.
 Whenever you create a Git repository, a branch named "master" is created, and becomes the active branch.
-In most cases, this contains the local development, though that is purely by convention and is not required.
+In most cases, this contains the local development branch.

 **Source:** [GitHub glossary](https://help.github.com/en/github/getting-started-with-github/github-glossary)